 SO keep it simple.
 Keep your product line and menu easy to digest and make choices.
 Instead of offering a 5×5, 8×8 and 10×10, just offer the 10×10 album with a set number of pages at a premium prices.
 Your album sells will thank me for that!

-And the last little piece of advice I have is keep track and tweak.
+Another piece of advice I have is keep track of what you sell.
 As you make sales, keep track of the number of each kind of product you sell.
 At the end of the year, look to see what your most popular products are and what are your least popular products are.
 If you have some products that are selling a ton, that means the demand is high and you can probably increase your prices a bit there.
 If you have some that aren’t selling that well you can either cut them from your product line to simplify even more or you can increase your marketing around those products if you really think it’s something that increases your client experience.

 HOW TO START A PHOTOGRAPHY BUSINESS :